From Hera Pheri to Dhadak-How good are these Bollywood Remakes

-Now coming to its Bollywood remake Dhadak, was a more colorful version of Sairat with a film making style that disregarded the idea of realism (like most Bollywood films!!).
-The worst part about Dhadak movie is how it totally dodged the need to convey a powerful message Sairat tries to give.
+Now coming to its Bollywood remake Dhadak, it was a more colorful version of Sairat with a filmmaking style that disregarded the idea of realism (like most Bollywood films).
+The worst part about the movie Dhadak is how it dodged the need to convey the powerful message that Sairat tries to give.
 The end scene of Sairat had a much deeper impact than Dhadak’s ending.
 However, the performances by the debutants Ishaan Khatter and Janhvi Kapoor were convincing and they did a decent job in their debut film.

 2. Kabir Singh (2019) vs Arjun Reddy (2018, Telugu)

 Arjun Reddy was a huge commercial success and offered a big break for actor Vijay Devarakonda.
-However, it is interesting to see how Arjun Reddy sneaked its way to success without getting hooked into the misogyny debate as it’s Bollywood adaptation, Kabir Singh.
+However, it is interesting to see how Arjun Reddy sneaked its way to success without getting hooked into the misogyny debate as much as its Bollywood adaptation, Kabir Singh.

 Shahid Kapoor was the perfect choice for the movie Kabir Singh and did his job extremely well.
 Since Kabir Singh is an exact copy of its original, there is hardly any difference between the two, and watching either one would be just a matter of language preference!

-3. Khatta Meetha vs Vellanakalude Naadu
+3. Khatta Meetha (2010) vs Vellanakalude Naadu (1988, Malayalam)

-4. OK Jaanu vs OK Kanmani
+4. OK Jaanu (2017) vs OK Kanmani (2015, Tamil)

-5. Hera Pheri vs Ramji Rao Speaking
+5. Hera Pheri (2000) vs Ramji Rao Speaking (1989, Malayalam)

 Ramji Rao Speaking is one of the funniest films of the 80s and you can find millennials still having a hearty laugh after watching this film.
-Remaking it into Hera Phera, Priyadarshan did total justice to the storyline, adapting to the required time frame and cultural backdrop.
-Hera Pheri is as funny as Ramji Rao speaking (the trending Hera Pheri memes are a testimonial to that!).
+While remaking it into Hindi as Hera Pheri, Priyadarshan did total justice to the storyline, adapting to the required time frame and cultural backdrop.
+Hera Pheri is as funny as Ramji Rao speaking (the ever trending Hera Pheri memes are a testimonial to that!).

-6. Saathiya vs Alaipayuthe
+6. Saathiya (2002) vs Alaipayuthe (2000, Tamil)

 Saathiya however was a pretty decent remake of the film with Rani Mukherjee and Vivek Oberoi reprising the roles of Shalini and Madhavan.
 It managed to be an average hit at the box office but failed to resonate as strong as Alaipayuthe.

-7. Bhool Bhulaiyya vs Manichitrathaazhu
+7. Bhool Bhulaiyya (2007) vs Manichitrathaazhu (1993, Malayalam)

 A cult classic Malayalam movie, Manichitrathaazhu is one of the finest films ever made in Indian Cinema.
 Directed by Fazil, the film went on to earn a huge reputation and love from the audience.
 The film was remade in several languages but the only decent one was Bhool Bhulaiyya.
 Though not fully convincing to someone who has already watched the original, Bhool Bhulaiyya does a good job as a decent remake and also went on to set cash registers.

-8. Ghajini vs Ghajini
+8. Ghajini (2008) vs Ghajini (2005, Tamil)

 The performances by the lead actors Suriya and Aamir Khan are incomparable and unique.
-The brilliance of director AR Murugadoss just leveled up in the remake.
+The brilliance of director A R Murugadoss just leveled up in the remake.

-Ok, now a question for you!!
-With so many upcoming Bollywood remakes of south Indian movies, which film (irrespective of the language) do you wish never gets remade in Bollywood?
+Ok, now a question for you; with so many upcoming Bollywood remakes of south Indian movies, which film (irrespective of the language) do you wish never gets remade in Bollywood?

-Drop your answers in the comments!!
+Drop your answers in the comments.